 time to pry the two halves apart.

-A small wedge was driven into a back corner and one half easily popped
+A small wooden wedge was driven into a back corner and one half easily

-all to pull the plug from the mold.
-Notice in the part on the
+effort at all to pull the plug from the mold.
+Notice in the part

-my engraving tool to etch a cut line into the plug, so the subsequent
+I used my engraving tool to etch a cut line into the plug, so the

-the cuts for the prop blades.
-If I use a different prop, these
+make the cuts for the prop blades.
+If I use a different prop,

-for the dimples for the screw holes, which are also visible in the mold.
+true for the dimples for the screw holes, which are also visible in the

 Peeling the PVA remnants out of the mold.
 I also scrubbed it with